 Declarations for arriving goods

 The Union legislation requires that transport operators submit data electronically regarding goods transported from outside the EU, before they arrive in the Union.
-Arrival declarations are submitted through Customs Safety and Security System (AREX), which interfaces with Customs’ other systems as well as with systems in other countries.
+Arrival declarations are submitted through Arrival and exit declaration service (AREX), which interfaces with Customs’ other systems as well as with systems in other countries.
 Thus, Customs ensures that importing the goods into the territory of the Union is permitted, and that the goods have been presented before they are assigned a customs clearance procedure.
 Customs also uses the Safety and Security System to supervise customs clearance.

 The national legislation requires that goods arriving from the territory of the Union be declared when they are transported in other than regular ship traffic.